When will I see you again? Sport bids to step out of virus shadow

 Issued on: Modified:

+Borussia Dortmund thrashed local rivals Schalke 4-0 in the highlight of the first day back, in an empty and echoing Signal Iduna Park stadium.
 The Bundesliga wants to complete the last nine rounds of matches before June 30 to secure around 300 million euros ($325 million) in television money.

 -- The English season will not start until July 1 at the earliest and likely behind closed doors.
 The new Hundred tournament has been scrapped until 2021.
 However, England could begin their rescheduled three-Test series against the West Indies on July 8.